Dukes Bar, London, October 2021

 - Cost: $29 and up per martini

-- Dress code: For men, a jacket, no sportswear (sorry Ivan).
+- Dress code: For men, a jacket, collared shirt and slacks, no sportswear (sorry Ivan).
 Women, I think you know better than us men and will have the elegant clothing all settled.

 The ArrivalThe hotel and bar are located in a hidden courtyard down an alley off a main thoroughfare by a Square.
 It's intensely hard to find, and you don't realize it's really the spot until you turn that last corner off St. James Place.
 Map app will help you immensely, or a London cab.